Watercolour Pencil Tutorial - Italian Street Scene

 Adding the window box foliage

-As I so frequently say, ‘the darker and sharper the shadows, the brighter the sunlight'.
+As I often say, "the darker and sharper the shadows, the brighter the sunlight."

 After working the window box